Elderly 'Hit by Line Rental Charges'

 Other than the articles about congress where the members are old people who are rich and powerful and hmmm maybe Logan's Run isn't such a bad idea after all.

-Costs of maintaining infrastructure are fixed (Score:3)
+Costs of maintaining infrastructure are fixed (Score:4, Interesting)

 I guess, the costs of maintaining the wires and the rest of the land-line infrastructure are largely fixed.
 So, as people — primarily younger ones, according to TFA — drop their traditional land lines entirely, the remaining customers see their fees increased.